 The global cruise ship market has grown in the past, and will continue to grow at a rate in excess of population growth, providing retailers and entrepreneurs an opportunity to see above-average returns.
-With over $50 billion in capital currently being invested by Carnival Corp, Royal Caribbean and others, the $126billion cruise ship industry proves difficult to ignore.
+With over $50 billion in capital currently being invested by Carnival Corp, Royal Caribbean and others, the $126billion cruise ship industry is resilient and is poised for growth in our post-pandemic world.

 Successful market penetration is a challenge, as the top 20 cruise ship ports in the world are found in 12 different countries.
 High passenger and crew spending (above typical retail) will continue to attract retailers in the decades ahead.